 - Write down key personal information, including any physical traumas you've experienced, such as a car accident or work-related injury.
-Even if they occurred years ago, your doctor will want to know about them.
-Also note any repetitive physical activities that you've performed now or in the past at work, in sports, and for hobbies and other recreational activities.
+Include the information even if the injuries occurred years ago.
+Also note any repetitive physical activities that you do now or have done in the past.
+This may include activities at work, in sports, and for hobbies and other recreational activities.

-- List your key medical information, including other conditions you're being treated for and the names of any prescription and over-the-counter medications or supplements that you're taking.
+- List your key medical information, including other conditions for which you're receiving treatment.
+Also include the names of any prescription and nonprescription medicines or supplements that you're taking.

 - Take a family member or friend along, if possible.
 Someone who accompanies you may remember something that you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For thoracic outlet syndrome, some basic questions to ask your doctor include:
+Preparing a list of questions helps you make the most of your time.
+For thoracic outlet syndrome, some basic questions to ask include: